Tessil/hopscotch-map/README.md

 - Support for heterogeneous lookups (e.g. if you have a map that uses `std::unique_ptr<int>` as key, you could use an `int*` or a `std::uintptr_t` as key parameter to `find`, see [example](#heterogeneous-lookups)).
 - No need to reserve any sentinel value from the keys.
 - Possibility to store the hash value on insert for faster rehash and lookup if the hash or the key equal functions are expensive to compute (see the [StoreHash](https://tessil.github.io/hopscotch-map/classtsl_1_1hopscotch__map.html#details) template parameter).
-- If the hash is known before a lookup, it is possible to pass it as parameter to speed-up the lookup.
+- If the hash is known before a lookup, it is possible to pass it as parameter to speed-up the lookup (see [API](https://tessil.github.io/hopscotch-map/classtsl_1_1hopscotch__map.html#a74d83c67c50bc8385bb11f78142eaa86)).
 - The `tsl::bhopscotch_map` and `tsl::bhopscotch_set` provide a worst-case of O(log n) on lookups and deletions making these classes resistant to hash table Deny of Service (DoS) attacks (see [details](#deny-of-service-dos-attack) in example).
 - API closely similar to `std::unordered_map` and `std::unordered_set`.